Buying Guides

 If you run a campsite or holiday park, you already know the pattern: one wet weekend and suddenly the reception floor is gritty, the route to the wash block is slick, and you are fighting mud, puddles and complaints at the same time.
 The good news is that matting solves a lot of this when it is used in the right places, with the right surface and the right fixing.

-This article walks through the most common areas around a park and the mat types that work best there.
+This article walks through the most common areas around a park and the mat types that work best there, as recommended by the experts at First Mats.
 Along the way, it highlights what “good” looks like (so mats actually perform) and the simple risk-control thinking behind each choice.

 HSE notes that rain, puddles, mud, ice and poor lighting are common contributors to slips and trips in outdoor areas, and contamination on the floor is involved in almost all slip accidents, which is why stopping water and debris at the right points matters so much (see HSE: slips and trips in outdoor areas and HSE: contamination and slip accidents).